DevsoftLK/matrix-docker-ansible-deploy/docs/configuring-playbook-riot-web.md

 To change the look of riot-web, you can define your own themes manually by using the `matrix_riot_web_settingDefaults_custom_themes` setting.

-Or better yet, you can automatically pull it all themes provided by the [aaronraimist/riot-web-themes](https://github.com/aaronraimist/riot-web-themes) project by simply flipping a flag (`matrix_riot_web_themes_enabled: true`).
+Or better yet, you can automatically pull all themes provided by the [aaronraimist/riot-web-themes](https://github.com/aaronraimist/riot-web-themes) project by simply flipping a flag (`matrix_riot_web_themes_enabled: true`).

 If you make your own theme, we encourage you to submit it to the **aaronraimist/riot-web-themes** project, so that the whole community could easily enjoy it.